How To Identify A Trustworthy Website

 As marketing company Omniconvert explains: “A trust badge or trust seal is a symbol placed on your website that ensures your visitors that the page is legitimate and that all their data is collected through secure third-party service providers.
 The trust seal company that agrees to place their badge on your website confirms that your business is authentic, therefore users know that all processes taking place on your website are safe and secure.”

-Back in 2011 ActualInsights.com conducted a survey revealing that customers trusted websites with safety badges from web companies like MacAfee and the Better Business Bureau.
-Nowadays, there are newer badges like Google Trusted Store and Shopify, that are also credible sources.
+Back in 2016 the CXL Institute conducted a survey revealing that customers trusted websites with safety badges from web companies like Paypal and Google Trusted Store.
 When in doubt, you can contact the issuing organization to see if that site is registered with them.

 3) Check the site, check your gut.